 Does it take longer to coach someone to organizing success, as opposed to going in and quickly decluttering/sorting/labeling?
-Probably.
-Is it perhaps harder?
+Perhaps (although I'm noticing that in sessions where I coach first, the organizing goes much more smoothly).
+Is it harder?
 Maybe, especially for us "experts".
-It’s REALLY hard to sit back and watch a group of sixth graders go completely off track on a discussion and devolve into arguments about who gets to build the pipe-cleaner tower when the competition is four days away.
+It is incredibly challenging to sit back and watch a group of sixth graders go completely off the rails and devolve into arguments about who gets to design the pipe-cleaner tower, or perform the Mysterious Stranger when the competition is four days away.
 But when the dust settles, learning still occurs, and solutions always emerge.
 The best ones.

-I’m learning more every day, but I know I’m on to something.
+I still have a lot of learning ahead, but I know I’m on to something.

 If you’re curious about Destination Imagination, check it out the madness and magic here: https://www.destinationimagination.org/